 Why Use a Tagine?

 Now, you might be wondering, why a tagine?
 Sure, you could make this shakshuka in a regular skillet, but a tagine?
 That’s a whole different game.
 Tagines are unsung heroes of slow cooking, and they’ve been used in North Africa for centuries.
-The conical shape allows steam to circulate, making sure your dish is cooked evenly, and retaining all that rich moisture and flavor.
+The conical shape allows steam to circulate, ensuring your dish is cooked evenly, and retaining all that rich moisture and flavor.

 All About Our Hand-Crafted Tagine